KingSila/100-days-of-code/log.md

 *  seems there is bug when changin props and reloading the components
 * will focus the next day looking at this

 Total Hours spent : 1 Hours

+**Thoughts #100daysofcode day 69 of 100

+*  continued with next section of React
+*  today it was all about lifecycle methods
+* tommorow will put the concepts to the test

+Total Hours spent : 1 Hours